-IMPORTANT: The fire is designed to operate correctly with the logs supplied when assembled according to the instructions.
-Never add to the eight logs, or change them for a different type.
-Never throw rubbish or other matter onto the fuel bed.
-Due to the light colour of the logs, some discolouration/sooting is to be expected during normal use.
+IMPORTANT: The fire is designed to operate correctly with the coals supplied when assembled according to the instructions.
+Never add to the eleven coals, or change them for a different type.
+Never throw rubbish or other matter onto the coal bed.